 Pnm Resources (PNM) Gets a Hold Rating from RBC Capital

-Currently, the analyst consensus on Pnm Resources is a Hold with an average price target of $45.50, which is an 8.5% upside from current levels.
+Currently, the analyst consensus on Pnm Resources is a Moderate Buy with an average price target of $46.25, representing a 18.8% upside.
 In a report issued on April 21, Barclays also maintained a Hold rating on the stock with a $47.00 price target.

 See today’s analyst top recommended stocks >>